tag/msis-prep/docs/sequencediagrams.md

 2. Understand the role _**actors**_ play within a sequence diagram (refer back to the _Use Case Diagram_ module!).
 3. Know where a _**lifeline**_ is used.
 4. Understand the basic flow of messages using _**execution occurrence**_.
-5. Gather an understanding of what a _**kill is**_, despite it not being commonly used.
+5. Describe a _**kill**_, and understand when it is to be used within your diagrams.
 6. Explain the different types of _**communication**_ methods within a sequence diagram.
-7. Be able to apply, and build _**loops**_ as needed within your final diagrams.
+7. Understand how to build _**loops**_ and be able to determine when they are best used within your final diagrams.

 ## Components Explained

-**Please note**: Some of these concepts may go by slightly different names throughout both the Resource and Practice sections.
+**Disclaimer**: Some of these concepts may go by slightly different names throughout both the Resource and Practice sections.
 However, their uses remain the same.

 1. Types of _**Classes**_
     1. Boundaries: Boundaries are only able to talk to Controllers or Actors.